-Says 112-year-old Yasutaro Koide from Japan, who has been recognised as the world’s oldest living man by Guinness World Records
+A Japanese 112-year-old has been formally recognised as the world’s oldest man by Guinness World Records

 Tokyo: A Japanese 112-year-old has been formally recognised as the world’s oldest man by Guinness World Records.

 Yasutaro Koide, who lives in the central Japanese city of Nagoya, received the formal designation on Friday as family and city dignitaries applauded.
 Officials from the Guinness World Records visited Yasutaro Koide at a care facility near his home in Nagoya city in central Japan.